Important information about managing your Email Campaigns subscription.

 - 50,000 sends per campaign

-The trial is independent of your website trial and doesn’t have a time limit, but you won’t be able to send more campaigns after the first three.
-During the trial period, you can’t remove the “Powered by Squarespace” branding or set up automated campaigns.
-To remove Squarespace branding or set up automated campaigns, upgrade to paid service.
+The trial is independent of your website trial and doesn’t have a time limit.
+During the trial period, you can't send more than three campaigns, remove the “Powered by Squarespace” branding, or set up automated campaigns.
+To do these things, upgrade to paid service.

 Subscribe to Email Campaigns